derplarsen/rekwest/README.md

 # Rekwest
-Request resources from shared kafka cluster owners
+Request resources from shared kafka cluster owners and get some guidance and/or templates to start coding with more quickly and with built with best practices in mind.

 # How to run it
 1. Install node.js & npm